Novecento99/Holophonor/README.md

 **The idea:** connecting an AI image generation model to a real-time data source to create a dynamic and interactive visualization that responds to external input.
 Specifically, since I'm fascinated by sound, I've tested it to an audio source using a forked version of Friture.
 🔊 -> 🖼️

+## Things to try
+- using body tracking as input (Maybe the ballerina from While my Guitar gently weeps as test?).
+Maybe using the body tracking as subject sliders selector and music as the subject variation
+- understand if it could be used as a tool to approach music by deaf people?
+Neil Harbisson attached to his head an antenna that convert light to sound, why not the inverse?

+## Early tests

 3 videos of the software in action using an audio source as input are available here:

 [<img src="./images/GlennGould.png" width="300">](https://www.youtube.com/watch?v=OnulUUTbFZ8)
 [<img src="./images/ValtellinaP.png" width="300">](https://youtu.be/tjcyJaYmcws)
 [<img src="./images/dad.png" width="300">](https://youtu.be/Q0MYGuqTHHc)

 ## What is LiuMotion?